Undergraduate Course: Rome: From Imperial Capital to Holy City, c. 300-1300 (HIAR10070)

 ||1 two hour examination paper (50%) and 1 extended essay (2000 words) (50%)

 ||All students submit an outline of the essay in progress, in week seven of the semester.
 Students will be given a ten-minute oral individual feedback on this within a few days of the hand-in date.

 Marked and monitored essays are also returned to students in ten-minute individual feedback sessions before the end of the teaching period.

 ||Hours & Minutes

-- Understanding of the role of modern copies in the study of medieval works of art (in particular on the basis of the first-hand analysis of copies of medieval Roman mosaics at the National Galleries of Scotland)
+- Gain understanding of the role of modern copies in the study of medieval works of art (in particular on the basis of the first-hand analysis of copies of medieval Roman mosaics at the National Galleries of Scotland).

-- Critical engagement with modern scholarship and with different methodological approaches
+- Learn to engage critically with modern scholarship and with different methodological approaches.

-- Connoisseurship: visual and analytical skills to provide an approximate date for an early medieval work of art and to understand its original function and context (in case of a loose fragment), and to date and attribute a late medieval work to an artist/workshop.
+- Develop a connoisseurship, that is you will develop the visual and analytical skills required to provide an approximate date for an early medieval work of art and to understand its original function and context (in case of a loose fragment), and to date and attribute a late medieval work to an artist/workshop.

 |Graduate Attributes and Skills